Faith in ECB's eventual success revives euro inflation-linked bonds

 It has joined a small euro zone club of Italy, France and Germany in issuing such bonds, offering investors an opportunity to diversify their portfolios.

-To fend off deflation and revive growth, the ECB unveiled plans last week to buy covered bonds and asset-backed securities, a move President Mario Draghi hopes will inject up to an extra 1 trillion euros (0.80 trillion pounds) into the flagging euro zone economy.
+To fend off deflation and revive growth, the ECB unveiled plans last week to buy covered bonds and asset-backed securities, a move President Mario Draghi hopes will inject up to an extra 1 trillion euros ($1.3 trillion) into the flagging euro zone economy.

 Record low inflation expectations, as expressed by the ECB's preferred five-year, five-year forward breakeven rate, are piling pressure on the ECB to expand its asset purchases to include government bonds, a tool known as quantitative easing.